Karce/gupaxtk/IDEAS.md

 To make the Algorithm controllable outside of Gupaxx.
 ### Graphs history of HR
 The user could see how the HR was given on p2pool and XvB.
+### Update xmrig benchmark from Gupaxx
+To have the latest benchmark from xmrig, but still including one by default.
+Also automates the inclusion on release
 ### Manually set HR for XvB algo
 Done by [Sina](https://github.com/mostafaei2002) [PR](https://github.com/Cyrix126/gupaxx/pull/11)
 An advanced tab on XvB tab with multiple tools to set the HR manually.